hermeznetwork/docs/docs/developers/api.md

 Responses for those endpoints will always include a `pagination` object.
 This object includes the total amount of items that the endpoint will return at a given time with the given filters.
 Apart from that, it also includes the `itemId` of the last and first items that will be returned (not in a single response but within the total items).
 These two properties can be used to know when to stop querying.

-### Reorgs and safetyness
+### Reorgs and Safety

-Since all the items are ordered chronologicaly, there are no safety problems when fetching items in ascending order, except for reorgs (more on this later).
+Since all the items follow a chronological order, there are no safety problems when fetching items in ascending order (except for reorgs).

-On the other hand, when iterating in descending order, new items will be added at the beginning.
-This doesn't cause any safety problem, but to get those new items, it's necessary to start queryng without the `fromItem` set to `pagination.lastItem`.
+When fetching items descending order, new items will be added at the beginning.
+This doesn't cause any safety problems.
+In this case it is necessary to start queryng without the `fromItem` set to `pagination.lastItem`.

-To handle reorgs, the `itemId` can be used since it will change.
+`itemId` can be used during reorgs.
 This is important since other identifiers may be the same but with different content.
-As an example, if the batch 424 get's reorged, it will be deleted, but eventualy, a new batch 424 will appear with potentialy different content.
+As an example, if the batch 424 get's reorged, it will be deleted.
+Eventualy, a new batch 424 will appear with potentialy different content.

 ## Account Endpoints
 ### POST /account-creation-authorization